Dismissing an employee may be your best option if the employee's conduct or performance is unacceptable, or if you need to make employees redundant.

-- within 14 days of a written request from an employee who has completed at least one year's continuous employment;
+- within 14 days of a written request from an employee who has completed at least one year's continuous employment

-- whenever you dismiss an employee who is pregnant or on maternity leave, regardless of how long she has worked for you.
+- whenever you dismiss an employee who is pregnant or on maternity leave, regardless of how long she has worked for you

-2. Inability to perform
+2. Dismissing an employee for inability to perform

 There are four 'permitted' reasons for dismissing employees who are unable to perform

 - Incompetence (lacking the skills or aptitude to carry out duties effectively).